Online safety basics

 Targeted advice for parents of

 But there may be risks if they use connected devices without supervision or for extended periods of time.
 Your child may accidentally come across inappropriate content, be exposed to potential contact with strangers and miss out on physical activity.
+You can find more information in the eSafety Early Years—Online safety for under 5s.

 At this age, it is important to